Updated: Aug 19

 Drink less coffee

-This isn't the answer everyone wants to hear but if you simply cut back on the amount of coffee that you drink, it would stain your teeth less.
-The quantity and frequency of the caffeinated beverage consumption has a direct correlation with enamel staining.
+The average American drinks 3.1 cups of coffee per day, so this isn't the answer many want to hear.
+But if you simply cut back on the amount of coffee you drink, it would stain your teeth less.
+The quantity and frequency of the caffeinated beverage consumption have a direct correlation with enamel staining.

 If you need a reason to decrease coffee consumption, a study has shown that it can increase the levels of cafestol and that leads to increased incidences of coronary heart disease.